amoretti86/PSVO/README.md

 # PSVO: Particle Smoothing Variational Objectives

-This code provides a reference implementation of the algorithm Smoothing Variational Objectives (SVO) described in the publications:
+This code provides a reference implementation of the Smoothing Variational Objectives (SVO) algorithms described in the publications:

 * [Variational Objectives for Markovian Dynamics with Backwards Simulation](https://arxiv.org/abs/1909.09734). \